Look who got a yes from Yale University! Senior Enoch is the first-ever Gryphon to be accepted to the Connecticut university.

 Students have two years to prepare for transition to Upper School through introduction to higher-level thinking skills as well as organizational tools.
 Detailed course descriptions are available for review during campus tours and Open House functions, and in the Office of Admission.

 Everything that you do [in Singapore Math] is based on the lesson.
 Nothing is fluff and everything teaches you a new thing.

 Trinity emphasizes a variety of instruction styles through activity centers, flexible reading and math instructional groups, and whole-class settings.

-With "Classroom in a Box," teachers enhance lessons and build research skills as students use Samsung Galaxy tablets in the classroom.
+With "Classroom in a Box," teachers enhance lessons and build research skills as students use tablets and laptops in the classroom.
 The computer lab is available for whole class instruction in all subjects.